The Most Valuable Content to Leverage for Your RFP Response

 - names of key personnel and/or leadership, and more.

-For example, while your firm may have a long organizational history, refrain from starting in 1972 and giving a year-by-year play-by-play in the RFP response.
+For example, while your firm may have a long organizational history, refrain from giving a year-by-year play-by-play in the RFP response.
 Instead, edit down your history to highlight what matters most to that client or project.
 Is your headquarters located in the same state as the issuing entity?
 Did you merge with an entity that has partnered with the issuer in the past?
 Have you recently expanded your product/service offering in a way that affects this contract?
 If you are aware of any commonality in your potential client’s history, include that in the story.
 Share what will garner attention for your firm and your RFP response.

 2. Business Presentation Slide Decks